Home >> Cruise Fiascos >> Norwegian Cruise Line denied boarding to my pregnant wife! Can we get a refund?

 And soon Allen and Lindsey had a similarly pleasant email from Norwegian Cruise Line.

-Good afternoon Mrs. and Mr. Nicholsen,
+Good afternoon Mrs. and Mr. Nicholson,

 Thank you for wanting to join Norwegian Cruise Line on your inaugural cruise vacation.
 We greatly appreciate your patronage and hope this email finds you well.